andrew10043/rriAnalysis/README.md

 # rriAnalysis
-A shiny application developed for analysis of static Doppler waveforms of renal blood flow.
+A Shiny application developed for analysis of static Doppler waveforms of renal blood flow.
 Utilized for research purposes only.